enridaga/pprreasoner/ppr-evaluation/README.md

 To run the full experiments simply execute the script without arguments.
 Please note that this will probably take hours, as there are 15 use cases, performed 4 times with different parameters (compression and reasoner implementation), and repeated 20 times.
 On a Macbook Pro i7 with 16G RAM takes approximately 10 hours.

+Note: In the ttl files of the policies, the odrl:Policy is linked to the data objects using the proprietary term ppr:asset.
+However, the reasoner works indifferently with the standard method (based on associating each odrl:Rule to a asset via the odrl:target property).
+Anyway, this does not affect the performance of the reasoner as the input data is rewritten with an internal model.